Passaic County NJ Employment Lawyers

 When you are facing an employer who has treated you unfairly, it can feel as though you are powerless, with no one on your side.
 With human resources departments and extensive funding, employers have the leverage to intimidate their employees into remaining silent.
 However, you are not alone and you are not without recourse.
 Both state and federal laws have been enacted to protect you as an employee from unjust employment practices, including harassment, discrimination, hostile work environments, and undue retaliation.
 If you find yourself in a situation of this kind, an experienced New Jersey employment lawyer can ensure that you are aware of all of your legal options and aggressively advocate for your rights.

-At Del Sardo & Montanari, our highly skilled employment law attorneys have the resources, experience, and unwavering commitment to effectively advocate for you in a vast array of employment matters.
-The head of our employment law practice, Senior Partner Darren J. Del Sardo, is a renowned New Jersey Supreme Court Certified Civil Trial Attorney who has argued employment matters before the New Jersey Supreme Court and recently won a multi-million-dollar verdict on behalf of a group of workers facing workplace discrimination by one of the country’s largest property-management firms.
-He has also been named among the Ten Leaders in Employment Law in New Jersey.
-Under Mr. Del Sardo’s leadership, we have obtained successful outcomes on behalf of single plaintiff employees and large groups of workers in Passaic County and across the State.
-To discuss the circumstances of your specific case with one of our knowledgeable New Jersey employment law attorneys today, contact our offices in Woodland Park at 973.233.4396 to receive a cost-free consultation.
+, our highly skilled employment law attorneys have the resources, experience, and unwavering commitment to effectively advocate for you in a vast array of employment matters.
+Under our team of attorney’s leadership, we have obtained successful outcomes on behalf of single plaintiff employees and large groups of workers in Passaic County and across the State.
+To discuss the circumstances of your specific case with one of our knowledgeable New Jersey employment law attorneys today, contact our offices in Little Falls at 973.233.4396 to receive a cost-free consultation.

 Employment Lawsuits in New Jersey